 Each individual contributes likelihoods from its microsatellite and its body measurements, when available.
-The parameters in the likelihood components depend on population indexed by I=E, W.
+The parameters in the likelihood components depend on population indexed by i=E, W.

-The microsatellite alleles at locus l, G{2l-1}, G{2l} , are assumed independent and identically multinomially distributed with probabilities $P(G = a) = \gamma{la}^{I}$ for the set of alleles a observed at the locus, and independent across loci.
-The 9 morphometric measurements M are assumed multivariate normally distributed with mean vector μ^{I} depending on both the population and sex and covariance matrix Σ{s} depending only on sex.
-The two different observations, G and M, are further assumed independent within an individual, and aslso a set of observations, G and M, are assumed to be independent between individuals.
+The microsatellite alleles at locus l, G{2l-1}, G{2l} , are assumed independent and identically multinomially distributed with probabilities $P(G = a) = \gamma{la}^{i}$ for the set of alleles a observed at the locus, and independent across loci.
+The 9 morphometric measurements M are assumed multivariate normally distributed with mean vector μ^{i} depending on both the population and sex and covariance matrix Σ^{i} depending on sex or population and sex.
+The variables G and M are further assumed independent within an individual, and also between individuals.
 Note that the morphometric data from immature animals are not used for the analysis, and therefore the estimated parameters for the immature animals based on both data sets are usually the same as those from the genetic data unless parameters common to the groups (mature males, mature females, and immature animals) are incorporated.